-“The EU funding guarantees that we can proceed rapidly from the first prototype to mass production, and allows us to assign several man-years of labour on this productisation project,” explains Janne Suhonen, CCO at Spectral Engines.
+“The EU funding guarantees that we can proceed rapidly from the first prototype to mass production, and allows us to assign several man-years of labour on this productisation project,” explains Janne Suhonen, CCO at Spectral Engines, in a release.
 “We will be able to launch the first products next spring, and early next year we will also begin field testing with the first pilot customers.”

 Spectral Engines’ scanner technology has been on the horizon of EU-funding before, and earlier this year the company’s Food Scanner won an innovation prize in a European Commission Horizon 2020 competition.

 Looking for more good news?
 Subscribe to our newsletter